WPManageNinja/fluent-smtp/readme.txt

 Fluent SMTP optimizes the API connection so it creates CURL-Tunneling to send your emails even faster.
 With Amazon SES connection, You can send emails faster than any other plugins.

-== 🎉 GMail or Google Workspace (Native API Connection) == Fluent SMTP - WP Mail Plugin provides you options to connect with your gmail or Google Workspace emails and send emails over their API.
+== 🎉 Gmail or Google Workspace (Native API Connection) == Fluent SMTP - WP Mail Plugin provides you options to connect with your Gmail or Google Workspace emails and send emails over their API.
 It's fast and secure.
 [youtube https://www.youtube.com/watch?v=_d78bscNaX8]

 == 🎉 SendGrid API Connection ==